deepCeadeus/pokeemerald-modern-oras-3.4R/README.md

 **Rough Skin**
 - Buffed to take **1/8** damage on contact.
-- Distributed to: Gyarados (No moxie for you!)
+- Distributed to: Gyarados (No moxie for you!), still has Intimidate.
+  -Gyarados already has a strong moveset Dragon Dance, Ice Fang, Waterfall, Headsmash, Earthquake, Crunch
+- Sharpedo still has Rough Skin but has Speed Boost for second ability.

 **Plus & Minus**
 - 1.1× damage boost outside Double Battles.